Living Well With Heart Problems

 Blood pressure measurement.

-None of these tests is painful, and most are performed consciously.
+None of these tests are painful and most are performed consciously.
 Sometimes, if your pet is a little nervous, we like to give a mild sedative to make sure they are comfortable and relaxed for the tests.

 Living well with heart disease